 Bato Dugarzhapov’s thoughts on painting

 Bato Dugarzhapov is one of the master painters of our time.
-I have been fortunate enough to spend time with him this year painting, and learning about his thoughts on what it takes to produce truly creative and masterful work.
+I have been fortunate enough to spend time with him, painting and learning about his thoughts on what it takes to produce truly creative and masterful work.

-It turns out his thoughts are very much aligned with mine, and in particular on the Visual Music & Poetry™ concept that I came up with when researching information on painting for the Virtual Art Academy online painting classes.
+It turns we are very much aligned in our thinking, and in particular on the Visual Music & Poetry™ concept – a philosophy of painting that gradually emerged when researching information on painting for the Virtual Art Academy online painting classes.

 One of the core ideas behind the Visual Music & Poetry idea is that creating a master painting is not at all about making a faithful reproduction of what you see.
 Rather it is all about creating a beautiful visual experience, that is based on some fundamental truths of nature.
 It is the latter that makes the painting more powerful, since it relates to us on a human level.